-A colorful film, Lazenby is the sole voice in Becoming Bond.
-The actor, then 76 years old, sat in front of a camera and gave some wildly entertaining stories as he described a journey from Australia to the U.K. and his accidental ascendency into becoming James Bond.
+Lazenby is the sole voice in the colorful Becoming Bond.
+The actor sat in front of a camera at the age of 76 and gave some wildly entertaining stories as he described his accidental ascendancy into becoming James Bond.
 The movie flashes from Lazenby’s interview to actors playing out his narrative.
-Jeff Garlin, Dana Carvey, and former Bond Girl Jane Seymour are among those who act out his colorful anecdotes.
+Jeff Garlin, Dana Carvey, and former Bond Girl Jane Seymour are among the cast who act out his anecdotes.

 The tales Lazenby spins in Becoming Bond reach such moments of ridiculousness that the interviewer asks him if the stories are real.
 Lazenby simply replies, “How could I remember it if it wasn’t true?”

 From being born with half of a kidney to bringing a bag of bats to school, Lazenby paints the picture of a rambunctious youth.
-After working his way from being an auto mechanic to a car salesman, the Australian chased the daughter of the Governor General of New South Wales to the U.K., where he eventually found work as a male model.
+After working his way from being an auto mechanic to a car salesman, the Australian chased the daughter of the Governor General of New South Wales to the U.K. He eventually found work as a male model.
 Lazenby details exploits and acid trips during the Sexual Revolution that are more Austin Powers than James Bond.
-His stories are so enjoyable that even if they are fairly inventive it does not subtract from the entertainment value of Becoming Bond.

 Passing on that deal cemented his place as an anomaly.
 Who in their right mind would pass on a chance at this type success?

-This part of the documentary is the definitive part of Becoming Bond.
 The film provides Lazenby with the appropriate forum to explain his decision to abscond from the role of 007 within the context of his life story.
-He describes the decision as being a more instinctual one.
-Acting as James Bond was never his end goal and that it did not feel right to continue.
-Lazenby acknowledges the missed financial security more films would have provided, but a greater moment of truth comes as he offers advice to his audience.
+He describes it as being instinctual.
+Acting as James Bond was never his end goal.
+Lazenby acknowledges the financial security more films would have provided, but a greater moment of truth comes as he offers advice to his audience.
 As the film concludes the Australian looks at the camera and says “Defy what is expected of you and write your own story.”

-In its own way, Becoming Bond allowed Lazenby to do just that.
-Through the documentary format he built up a renegade image that went far beyond the norm.
-The Aussie has a rebellious quality that could be revealed in something as minute as growing a beard against the wishes of his producers.
-Lazenby’s confidence allowed him to finagle his way into being Bond, but it also ultimately played a role in him leaving the franchise after just one flick.
+Becoming Bond allowed Lazenby to do just that.
+He built up a renegade image that went far beyond the norm.
+Lazenby’s confidence allowed him to finagle his way into being Bond, but it also played a role in him leaving the franchise after just one flick.